 Drugmaker paying $33M over recalled nonprescription meds

-Johnson & Johnson has reached a $33 million settlement with 42 states, resolving allegations the health care giant sold nonprescription medicines that didn't meet federal quality requirements.
-The settlement was announced Wednesday by attorneys general from the states.
+Johnson & Johnson has reached a $33 million settlement with 42 states, resolving allegations the health care giant sold numerous nonprescription medicines that didn't meet federal quality requirements for a couple of years.
+The settlement was announced Wednesday by attorneys general in the states.

 Add your comments below